 Just as we have recognized that building homes in high wildfire risk areas and designated FEMA flood zones is not sustainable or healthy for communities, cities and counties along the California coast and shoreline of San Francisco Bay are beginning to work together to address the significant risks to communities posed by predicted sea level rise (SLR).
 With the enactment of SB 272 in 2023, many jurisdictions have already initiated SLR vulnerability assessments and other planning efforts towards completion of their state-mandated sea level rise adaptation plans (Subregional Shoreline Adaptation Plans).

 To assist local governments in the Bay Area with these planning efforts, in December 2024 the Bay Conservation and Development Commission (BCDC) released the Regional Shoreline Adaptation Plan (RSAP) Guidelines for local governments to develop and implement SLR adaptation strategies.
 The RSAP’s Element E: Land Use and Policy Plan advises that “Jurisdictions will need to balance the trade-offs…while deciding where to focus or reduce certain land uses, and how to mitigate risk when placing new development in areas that may be at risk of hazards.”
+Undeveloped parcels and responsible redevelopment along the coast and San Francisco Bay shorelines and tidal creeks offer opportunities for creating areas for nature-based flood protection such as sloped ecotone levees.
+Shoreline areas of aging commercial, retail or light industry that are vulnerable to flood inundation provide space where sea level rise adaptation strategies can be implemented, if ultimately necessary.
+The RSAP advices local governments to “Avoid constraining future opportunities for managed retreat if that is the only option.”

 Removal of aging, shoreline, non-residential buildings and associated infrastructure would be much more economical and significantly less disruptive to the community than involuntary displacement of families from their homes.
 The RSAP requires local governments to “Describe and map any proposed land use changes necessary to achieve the selected adaptation strategies…”, stating that “Land use changes may include changes to zoning types, shifts in density, overlay zones, easements, or other planning tools.”

 Cities, counties and local agencies statewide will be bearing a large part of the burden of the overwhelming costs associated with SLR protective measures, either by raising taxes/special assessments on residents and businesses or trying to secure grants.
-Local jurisdictions must retain the ability to control this future economic burden by determining the most cost-effective interventions for sea level rise protections, even if this results in cities not maximizing new housing in certain high-risk areas near the shoreline.
+Local jurisdictions must retain the ability to control this future economic burden by determining the most cost effective interventions for sea level rise protections, even if this results in cities not maximizing new housing in certain high-risk areas near the shoreline.